 In addition to the various friends of the Charterhouse, who come to see them, hit Phil is lwith constant presence of Richard MacPhail.
 Remember Phil:

-"He had been the singer of Anon, one of the pre-Genesis groups at the Charterhouse.
-He is the road manager and sound technician, as well as a great reed smoker.
-Maybe he has no choice, since he sleeps in Maltings, sharing the berth with the pigeons and their guano, and watching the instruments.
-He is the one who introduces me to the pleasure of listening to headphones from smoke.
-"Déjà Vu" by Crosby, Stills & Nash has just come out and Richard brings the disc, prepares a gigantic rod and urges me and Mike to immerse ourselves in the majestic sound harmonies of Carry On.
+"He had been the lead singer of Anon, one of the pre-Genesis bands at the Charterhouse.
+He's the road manager and sound engineer, as well as a heavy joint smoker.
+Perhaps he has no other choice, as he sleeps in Maltings, sharing his bunk with the pigeons and their guano, and supervising the instruments.
+He is the one who introduces me to the pleasure of listening to smoking headphones.
+"Déjà Vu" by Crosby, Stills & Nash has just come out and Richard brings the record, prepares a gigantic joint and urges me and Mike to immerse ourselves in the majestic sonic harmonies of Carry On.
 It's not quite like kicking open the doors of perception, but at least I knock on it gently. "

 Maltings is a very comfortable old barn here the new Genesis are comfortable playing, improvising.
 And here they prepare future concerts with the new lineup.
 The atmosphere is apparently relaxed, though in its own autobiography, The Living Years, Mike Rutherford underlines the differences between them:

-"We and Phil did not live on the same planet.
-He always had the carefree attitude of a boy next door: we go to the bar to have a drink, tell a joke, smoke a cigarette or a joint.
-Life is beautiful.
-And I think that one of the reasons Pete liked it was because Phil didn't have our background, he didn't come from a narrow and limited world like us.
-Pete was less rigid than me and Tony, much more inclined to emotions and feelings; much more curious towards the world in general. "
+"We and Phil didn't live on the same planet.
+He always had the carefree kid-next-door attitude: let's go to the bar for a drink, tell a joke, smoke a cigarette or a joint.
+Life is good.
+And I think that. one of the reasons why Pete liked him was that Phil didn't have our background, he didn't come from a narrow and limited world like us.
+Pete was less rigid than me and Tony, much more prone to emotions and feelings; much more curious towards the world in general. "

 "In any case, the customs learned at school are hard to die, and the social hierarchy is soon evident.
 No wonder: I am the last."